-The Associate Director and/or Director reserve the right to use its discretion in applying this policy under special or unique circumstances.
-Any employee may request a special review of circumstances for any attendance related infraction by email or in writing to Associate Director or Director within seven days of its occurrence.
+The Chief Operations Director and/or Executive Director reserve the right to use its discretion in applying this policy under special or unique circumstances.
+Any employee may request a special review of circumstances for any attendance related infraction by email or in writing to Chief Operations Director or Director within seven days of its occurrence.
 These requests will be reviewed on a case-by-case basis.

 In some instances, due to the needs of individuals served, shifts may be cancelled with or without notice.
 In these instances, staff will be offered an equivalent shift if available.
 Staff are required to work the equivalent shift offered or will be subject to the attendance policy.
 For prescheduled changes in service delivery (ie: holidays, day service closing, vacations with family) staff will be expected to work an alternative work assignment.
 Failure to do so will be subject to attendance policy.

 Hourly, non-exempt administrative staff are expected to keep consistent schedule as agreed upon by the employee and their supervisor (this can be flexible based on supervisor approval due to nature of positions).
 In order to meet their requirements for their regular position, all hourly non-exempt administrative staff must work their scheduled hours in their regular position in order to pick up extra hours in other locations.

 Any Open Door supervisor has the authority to deny an employee from picking up overtime in other locations if the employee is not meeting expectations of their regular position.
 This must be done in writing and acknowledged by employee.
 In addition, failure to meet attendance/performance expectations of administrative positions may result in transfer to another position, demotion, or termination.